wesovilabs/koazee/README.md

 ## What is Koazee?

-Koazee is a StreamLike, Inmutable, Lazy Loading and smart Golang Library to deal with slices.
+Koazee is a StreamLike, Immutable, Lazy Loading and smart Golang Library to deal with slices.

 Visit the [Koazee wiki](https://github.com/wesovilabs/koazee/wiki) to find out what Koazee can do.

 ## Koazee Highlights

-- **Inmutable**: Koazee won't modify your inputs.
+- **Immutable**: Koazee won't modify your inputs.
 - **StreamLike**: We can combine operations up our convenience.
 - **Lazy loading**: Operations are not performed until they're required
 - **Generic**: Koazee provides a generic interface able to deal with slice of any type without creating custom functions.